ocean-tracking-network/node-manager-training/_episodes/07_project_metadata.md

 First: you should access the created Repository folder in your browser and confirm if the title and sharing information is correct.
 If so, add the project metadata `.txt` file into the "Data and Metadata" folder to archive.

 Next, you should send an email to the project contacts letting them know their project code and other onboarding information.
+Please note that OTN has a template we use for our onboarding emails.
+It is recommended that you create a template for your Node which includes relevant reporting instructions.

 Finally, the Issue can be passed off to an OTN analyst for final verification in the database.